Introducing: The Amplitude Engine

 Weapon Quality/Power (Contributing to Amp)

-Weapon Quality/Power represents a weapon's inherent capacity to inflict significant harm or achieve its destructive purpose.
-It's a numerical modifier that is added to your Amp score when calculating an attack's overall impact.
-This value should be determined by the GM, often tied to the weapon's type, design, and rarity within the genre.
+Weapon Quality/Power defines a weapon's inherent capacity to inflict significant harm or achieve its destructive purpose.
+It is a numerical modifier that directly adds to your Amp score when calculating an attack's overall impact.
+This value is assigned by the GM, often based on the weapon's type, design, and rarity within the specific genre.

-A general scale for Weapon Quality/Power could range from +0 (for improvised or very weak weapons) to +5 (for truly devastating armaments).
-Beyond +5, weapons become increasingly unique or mythical.
+A general scale for Weapon Quality/Power typically ranges from +0 (for improvised or very weak weapons) to +5 (for truly devastating armaments).
+Values beyond +5 are reserved for increasingly unique or mythical weapons.

 Genre Examples for Weapon Quality/Power: